s-heins/articles/git/01 Introduction/Introduction.md

 # A practical introduction to git – jumping in with both feet

-If you're a developer, you have probably heard about git.
+If you're a developer, you have probably heard about the version control system, git.
 If you haven't used it yourself yet, or not a lot, you might also be a bit scared by all the different words – commits, branches, pushing, cherry-picking, rebasing, … what is all that stuff?
 And why is version control so hard?
 What if I do the wrong thing and I end up losing everything?

 First up, git doesn't lose anything you have committed.
 It might be a bit harder to find but don't despair.
 We'll get you there.
 But let's start at the beginning without any looming threat of losing your changes.

+## Why version control?

+If you add some files or change their contents, you'll want to have a way to save your progress.
+The difference between having the file in a version control system such as git rather than just saving it on your hard drive is that you have a history of the file along with additional metainformation – you could revert back to an old version if you wanted to, look at exactly which changes were introduced when, by whom, and, if they wrote a meaningful message, why they did those changes.

 ## Your task

 Let's say you're tasked with creating an encyclopedia on animals.
 This is something that will require a lot of work, and re-working articles, so you want to know your articles are safe and sound.
+You might also want to revert some changes if your editor tells you to get rid of that article on flamingos one day and then changes their mind the next.
 You decide to start a git repository to commit your changes.

 ## Setup